sebastiantoh/tp/docs/UserGuide.md

 Format:`contact list`

 #### Locating contacts by name: `contact find`
-Find contacts whose names exactly match or is similar to any of the given keywords.
+Finds contacts whose names exactly match or is similar to any of the given keywords.

 Format: `contact find KEYWORD [MORE_KEYWORDS]`